tomjoht/learnapidoc/_includes/content/activities/clone_repo_locally.md

 To clone the GitHub repo locally:

 1. If you don't already have Git installed, set it up on your computer.
-(You can check by typing `git --version` in your terminal window.
+(You can check whether Git is installed by typing `git --version` in your terminal or command prompt.
 See [Install Git]({{site.rooturl}}pubapis_github_wikis.html#git_install) for more information on installation.)
-2. While viewing your the GitHub wiki in your browser, look for the section that says **Clone this wiki locally**.
+2. While viewing your the GitHub wiki in your browser, look for the section that says **Clone this wiki locally** (highlighted below).
 Click the clipboard button.
 (This copies the clone URL to your clipboard.)

     {% include course_image.html size="medium" filename="clone-this-wiki-locally" ext_print="png" ext_web="png" alt="Clone this wiki locally" caption="Clone this wiki locally" %}